thingsboard/thingsboard.github.io/pricing/index.md

         <div class="item" data-tag="h4" data-item-id="subscription-support" data-title="What issues included in email support?">
             <div class="container">
                 <p>
                 For StartUp, Business and Enterprise licensees as well as Perpetual licensees we provide email response on any issue within certain amount of time, if separate support agreement is not signed.
-Solution time depends on issue severity and may require a meeting with out team member
+Solution time depends on issue severity and may require a meeting with out team member.
                 </p>
             </div>
         </div>